Is Severance Pay Taxable? How Job Loss Affects Your Taxes

 There are some tax deductions that could offset the amount of severance pay that's subject to income tax:

-A 529 college savings plan doesn't offer tax deductions for contributions but isn't subject to taxes on investment earnings.
+A 529 college savings plan doesn't offer tax deductions for contributions, but isn't subject to taxes on investment earnings.
 Money used for eligible education expenses isn't taxed when withdrawn.

 Increasing charitable donations could yield another tax deduction.
 This could be a way of lowering your tax bracket in the year you receive your severance.
 This only works if you itemize your tax deductions.

-Pay for education.
-New skills or credentials could help you get your next job.
+Pay for education: New skills or credentials could help you get your next job.
 Education costs may be tax deductible.
 If you use your severance pay for school or training programs, you might not have to pay taxes on that money.

 You can take advantage of various strategies to lower your tax bill.
-Here are some examples of how people can reduce how much tax is taken out of severance pay:
+Here are some examples of how people can reduce how much tax is taken out of severance pay.

 A large lump-sum severance

 Ruben learns in November that he’s going to be laid off before the end of the year.
 His employer offers him six months’ pay as a severance package to be paid as part of his last paycheck.
 He has already earned 11 months of wages this year.
-Adding his severance would mean being taxed on 17 months of income this year, which would put him into a higher tax bracket.
+Adding his severance to his income would mean being taxed on 17 months of income this year, which would put him into a higher tax bracket.

 Worse, getting the severance added to his last paycheck could mean that withholding would be calculated as if he earned that amount every pay period.
 He asks his employer to pay his severance in installments over the next six months instead.
 This prevents him from getting pushed into a higher tax bracket this year.
 It also means he won’t have an unusually large paycheck that triggers a higher withholding rate.